sazzy4o/ualberta-lscdiscovery/graded_change/README.md

 # UAlberta Graded Change System
 This repo is based on CIRCE https://github.com/mpoemsl/circe

 The install and run instructions are the same as the original repo(see below).

-However, here are the commands you need to generate predictions for my methods (example use spanish shared task data, avaliable for download from https://zenodo.org/record/6433398#.YlKxy7kpBE4)
+Here are the commands you need to generate predictions for our methods:

 Static embeddings:
 ```